-Now is also an excellent time to build skills in areas like machine learning, big data, artificial intelligence, and cloud computing.
-The IEEE Computer Society identifies these technologies as among the biggest tech trends that could significantly impact the computer science industry by 2022.
-Along with providing exposure to these important technologies, a master’s in computer science gives you experience with specific technologies and systems, and helps you gain knowledge of trends and challenges in computer science, systems, and IT.
+Now is an excellent time to build your skills.
+A master’s in computer science gives you experience with specific technologies and systems, and helps you gain knowledge of trends and challenges in computer science, systems, and IT.

 Master’s in Computer Science Careers

-The master’s in computer science job outlook for graduates shows consistent growth through the next decade, with the U.S. Bureau of Labor Statistics (BLS) expecting an 11% increase in computer and information technology occupations – the equivalent of about 531,200 new jobs – from 2019-2029, much faster than the 4% national average.
+The master’s in computer science job outlook for graduates shows consistent growth through the next decade, with the U.S. Bureau of Labor Statistics (BLS) expecting a 15% increase in computer and information technology occupations – the equivalent of about 682,800 new jobs – from 2021-2031, much faster than the 5% national average.

 Chief Information Officer